 |My chickens get small amounts of scratch occasionally.|

 The ingredients in commercially prepared chicken feed are carefully calculated by poultry nutritionists to ensure that a chicken’s daily vitamin, mineral and protein requirements are met.
 Supplemental foods (treats/snacks) replace a portion of those essential dietary elements to some degree.
 Excessive treats, even healthy ones, can cause any of the following: obesity, reduced egg production, malformed eggs, habitual laying of multiple-yolked eggs, vent prolapse, protein deficiencies, feather-picking, fatty liver syndrome, egg binding, reduced egg production, increased risk of heat stroke and heart problems.
-No more than ten percent of a flock's daily dietary intake should consist of treats.
+No more than five to ten percent of a flock's daily dietary intake should consist of treats.

 Common sense should be the guide in treat selection.
 The types of foods we require to maximize our own health are the foods we should consider when spoiling our chickens: high protein, whole grains, low salt, low sugar, fruits and vegetables.
 Dairy products are an exception to this general rule because birds are not equipped with the enzymes necessary to properly digest milk sugars.
 Some yogurt on occasion is fine and does contain beneficial bacterial cultures, but too much dairy can cause digestive upset and diarrhea.
 Opt for probiotics specially formulated for poultry in lieu of yogurt for good gut health.